biovoxxel/bv3dbox/index.md

 ---

-### Pseudo Flat Field Corection
+### Pseudo Flat Field Correction
-The pseudo flat field correction takes a copy of the original image to be corrected and blurs it with a Gaussian Blur filter.
-If the image is scaled 3D stack (with indicated units such as µm), the filter will also consider the correct x/y/z scaling ratio and perform the blurring accordingly in 3D space.
+The pseudo flat field correction takes a copy of the original image to be corrected and blurs it with a Gaussian Blur filter using the specified radius.
+If the image is a scaled 3D stack (with indicated units such as µm), the filter will also consider the correct x/y/z scaling ratio and perform the blurring accordingly in 3D space.
 This way the background created stays undistorted in relation to the original data.
-If the original image is a time series or slices should be considered independent the blurring can be forced to be done in 2D and correction will be applied slice by slice to the original.
+If the original image is a time series, slices should be considered independent the blurring can be forced to be done in 2D and correction will be applied slice by slice to the original.
-The background image can be displayed and for proper correction, the blurring radius should be high enough to eliminate all traces of any original object in the background image.
-Only different intensity shading must remain.
+The background image can be displayed and for easier adaption of the radius value.
+The blurring radius should be high enough to eliminate all traces of any original object in the background image.
+Only different intensity shading must remain. _If this is impossible to achieve, the method might not be suitable for that particular type of image._
 In the case of a 3D image all slices can be checked using the stack slice slider.
 The output will be 32-bit to account for accurate float-point pixel intensity values.
 Calculation is done according to the upper formula used for flat-field correction without a dark-field subtraction

 ![image](https://user-images.githubusercontent.com/10721817/151659090-8a4032cb-337a-402e-889f-8e7781acfe35.png)

+**Important: this is a non-quantitative optical correction.
+Intensity values will not be corrected according to any real uneven illumination and are therefore NOT suitable for intensity quantifications anymore!**
+If intensity quantification is desired and uneven illumination needs to be corrected, the [Flat Field Correction](###-flat-field-correction) must be used.

 ---